hydex80/presence_detection_domoticz_fritzbox/README.md

 after that go to devices
 and write down the IDX of all the devices.

 4. Write down the ip adres of your router and of your repeater (if you have any)

+5. Write down the mac adresses of your devices you want to monitor.

-5. Run the script with: sudo bash presence2.sh
+6. Run the script with: sudo bash presence2.sh

-6. A installer will appear fill in all the questions and at the end copy the line for your crontab. (run crontab with: crontab -e)
+7. A installer will appear fill in all the questions and at the end copy the line for your crontab. (run crontab with: crontab -e)
 ------------------------

 That's it have fun!